ibm-cloud-docs/vpc/about-placement-groups.md

 They support high availability workloads by making sure that virtual server instances in the group do not share a physical host or power supply.
 This technology is an added layer of assuredness for the resiliency of your virtual server instances if an unexpected power disruption or host failure occurs.

-You can build a workload high availability application within a data center knowing that your virtual servers are isolated from each other.
-You can be assured that your applications are provisioned on the cloud data center infrastructure to maximize availability with unique host server hardware.
+You can build a highly available application within a zone knowing that your virtual servers are isolated from each other.
+You can be assured that your applications are provisioned on the cloud zone infrastructure to maximize availability with unique host server hardware.

 ## Understanding placement strategies
 {: #understand-placement-strategies}